 The Isaacs Center and our fellow settlement house on the Upper West Side, Goddard Riverside, entered into a strategic partnership in May 2021 to enhance the services that both organizations provide to New Yorkers.
 We were inspired by the sense that our strengths dovetailed, and our areas of expertise would combine to create greater opportunities for our members on both sides of Central Park.
-The two organizations are merging at the end of June 2024.
+The two organizations are working toward a full merger.

 Already we’ve begun building on the synergies in our youth program to create a set of wraparound services.
 We can now offer a number of different pathways for young people to finish high school, enter the workforce, and complete college or another advanced certification.
 Some participants do all of the above.